 Presenting on HHCR, Basingstoke Community Radio is challenging but a very rewarding experience.
 As a community volunteer you are providing a valuable and at times, essential (e.g. during local issues and national health matters service to the local community of Basingstoke and the surrounding areas.

-This Handbook together with other information in the Presentersí Kit will help you to get started as a presenter.
+This Handbook together with other information in the Presenters’ Kit will help you to get started as a presenter.
 It needs to be read, studied and referred to often to make your journey in acquiring the relevant knowledge and skills a rewarding experience.

 The journey in becoming a successful presenter takes time, determination and perseverance.

-ó Enjoy the journey.
+-Enjoy the journey.

-`Chapter 1: - About Community Radio
+Chapter 1: - About Community Radio

 1. What is Community Radio?

 Community Radio is an alternative to National and Commercial Radio.

-Community broadcasting stations vary enormously from licence to licence, depending on the needs and interests of the local geographic communities and the specific communities of interest they serve ñ including youth, senior citizens, arts, fine music, sport and other specialist interests, as well as providing specific services for Indigenous, religious, print disabilied and ethnic communities.
+Community broadcasting stations vary enormously from licence to licence, depending on the needs and interests of the local geographic communities and the specific communities of interest they serve - including youth, senior citizens, arts, fine music, sport and other specialist interests, as well as providing specific services for Indigenous, religious, print disabilied and ethnic communities.

 Community Radio Stations are operated as independent, not-for-profit organisations that:

-ï Cater for a specific community purpose or geographic community;
+- Cater for a specific community purpose or geographic community;

-ï Rely heavily on volunteers;
+- Rely heavily on volunteers;

-ï Broadcast live programs to air
+- Broadcast live programs to air

-ï Encourage members of the community to be involved
+- Encourage members of the community to be involved

-ï Involve the station with the community and community events
+- Involve the station with the community and community events

-ï Support local arts, music and culture
+- Support local arts, music and culture

-ï Increase the choice of programs available to the community
+- Increase the choice of programs available to the community

-ï Cover issues under-represented in other media.
+- Cover issues under-represented in other media.

 Thus a community radio station is a distinct alternative to the existing media in both program content and style of presentation.